ErikEJ/erikej.github.io/_drafts/2024-04-02-dacfx-codeanalysis.md

   </ItemGroup>
 ```

-The additional rules will automatically be discovered and run by the DacFX framework during analysis.
+The additional rules will automatically be discovered and run during analysis.

 With MSBuild.SDK.Sqlproj, you can easily use both the included and your own rules, both locally and in any cross-platform build agent.